RomeHein/ESPecial/README.md

 Once connected to the AP, a configuration window should appears.
 From here you can connect to your local network (the one provided by your rooter, internet box etc).

 ### Web interface
-The ESP32 should now display its local IP on the tft screen, you can also find the IP in the serial log of the esp32.
-Simply enter the address provided on your favorite browser and enter.
+You can now find the IP in the serial log of the esp32.
+Simply enter the address on your favorite browser and enter.
 You are now on the page directly served by your ESP32!
 The interface is responsive and should be usable on your smartphone.
 It should look like this:
 <p align="center">